ALL

 Gambling may be affecting your work if you are:

-• spending a lot of time gambling during lunch hours and after work
+• spending a lot of time gambling during lunch hour or after work

-• feeling distracted, missing deadlines, or not showing up to work
+• feeling distracted, missing deadlines, or not coming to work

 • keeping secrets or lying about gambling